raspberrypilearning/using-pip-on-windows/worksheet.md

 # Using pip on Windows

-In this resource you will learn how to use pip on Windows so that you can easily install useful Python software
+In this resource you will learn how to use pip on Windows so that you can easily install useful Python software.

 ## What is pip?